Downstream Migrant Smolt Trapping

-California Sea Grant biologists operate funnel net traps on Mill, Green Valley and Willow creeks each spring to monitor the downstream migration of coho smolts as they make their way to the ocean.
+California Sea Grant biologists operate funnel net traps on Mill, Green Valley and Willow creeks each spring to monitor the downstream migration of coho smolts, one-year old fish, as they make their way to the ocean.
 Sonoma Water also operates a smolt trap on Dutch Bill Creek (among other streams).
 Data collected during smolt trapping efforts support estimates of smolt abundance, overwinter survival and growth.
 Abundance estimates generally range in the thousands, though numbers vary greatly across years and streams depending on how many Broodstock Program fish are stocked the previous seasons.